 - the arrangements for any children you have.

-Court staff can ensure that you have the right forms but cannot give you legal advice.
-You should make sure that you understand what is required so that you can fill in the forms correctly.
+You should make sure that you understand what is required, so that you can fill in the forms correctly.
 Errors can lead to delays and additional costs.

 Finances and children

-You'll need to reach agreement on your finances, even if that simply means that you both walk away with your own possessions.
-There is no set deadline for reaching agreement, but it can be a good idea to sort things out before the divorce is finalised with the decree absolute.
+You'll need to reach agreement on your finances, even if that simply means that you both walk away with your own assets and possessions.
+There is no set deadline for reaching agreement, but it can be a good idea to sort things out before the divorce is finalised with the final order.

 As a general rule, you should aim for a clean break where your financial agreement is sorted out once-and-for-all and you become financially independent from each other.
 To prevent future claims, you should have your agreement made legally binding with a consent order.

-If there are significant sums of money involved, it may well be worth asking a lawyer to check any agreement to ensure that you aren't being shortchanged.
-You should also make sure that any joint debts (such as joint credit cards or a mortgage on the family home) are properly sorted out.
+If there are significant sums of money involved, it may well be worth asking a lawyer to check any agreement to ensure that you aren't being shortchanged - or paying more than you should.
+You should also make sure that any joint assets (eg the family home) and debts (such as joint credit cards or a mortgage on the family home) are properly sorted out.

 Help with DIY and managed divorce